Max Polyakov: Philanthropy

 In 2016, Polyakov created the non-profit organization Noosphere Association, which organizes STEM events such as BestRoboFest robotics festival and the Noosphere Vernadsky Challenge engineering startup competition.
 Noosphere Ventures hosted the 2016 FAI World Championships for Space Models in Ukraine.
 On 7 June 2021, Noosphere Ventures co-sponsored the 11th Annual Space Foundation Student Art Contest.
 Since 2017, Noosphere Association has sponsored and supported the NASA Space Apps Challenge in Dnipro.

-In March 2022, Polyakov along with EOS Data Analytics appealed to the global remote sensing firms and organizations to provide real-time SAR data to support the Armed Forces of Ukraine with actionable intelligence.
-As the Russian invasion of Ukraine unfolded, he donated over ₴100 million to the "Army of drones" project and a significant donation to Serhiy Prytula Charity Foundation.
-In August 2022 when a Ukrainian charity organization decided to purchase an SAR satellite for the crowdfunded money to cater for the needs of the military, they turned to Max Polyakov for his expertise in the space industry.
-The purchased satellite has already strongly helped in the battlefield, according to Ukrainian Ministry of Defence.
+In March 2022, Polyakov along with EOS Data Analytics appealed to global remote sensing firms and organizations to provide real-time synthetic aperture radar data to support the Armed Forces of Ukraine with actionable intelligence.
+As the Russian invasion of Ukraine unfolded, he donated over ₴100 million to the "Army of drones" project and made a significant donation to the Serhiy Prytula Charity Foundation.
+In August 2022 when a Ukrainian charity decided to purchase a satellite for the military that uses synthetic aperture radar technology using crowdfunded money, they turned to Max Polyakov for his expertise in the space industry.
+The purchased satellite helped in the battlefield, according to the Ukrainian Ministry of Defence.

 Controversies

 A two-year study by the fact-checking web site Snopes led to an investigation by the BBC and Kyiv Post to show that before working in the space industry, Max Polyakov made his fortune from deceptive dating sites.
 Noosphere Ventures released a statement refuting Snopes' investigation, claiming that Max Polyakov had left the company in 2012 and connecting publication of the material with a lawsuit filed by former Firefly Systems investors.
-In December 2021, the U.S. government requested Polyakov to sell his stake in the rocket company Firefly Aerospace Inc. due to national security concerns, despite all the precautionary measures taken by the management earlier and no prior questions to ownership.
+In December 2021, the U.S. government requested that Polyakov sell his stake in the rocket company Firefly Aerospace Inc. due to national security concerns.
 On 24 February 2022, it was announced that Polyakov and his company Noosphere would sell their stake in Firefly to AE Industrial Partners.

 Aftermath

-After a lengthy conflict with US regulators, Ukrainian businessman Max Polyakov has been released from all conditions imposed on him and his companies prior to the Russian invasion of Ukraine.
-After stepping back from day-to-day operations, Polyakov was forced to sell his shares just before Russia’s invasion of Ukraine, resulting in significant financial losses.
-Although Firefly has since succeeded, with its Alpha rocket achieving full success in September 2023 and the company securing new business ventures, Polyakov won’t likely return to Firefly.
+After a lengthy dispute with US regulators, Ukrainian businessman Max Polyakov was released from all conditions imposed on him and his companies prior to the Russian invasion of Ukraine.
+After stepping back from day-to-day operations, Polyakov was forced to sell his shares just before Russia's invasion of Ukraine, resulting in financial losses.
+Although Firefly has since succeeded, with its Alpha rocket achieving full success in September 2023 and the company securing new business ventures, Polyakov is unlikely to return to Firefly.
 He remains active in the space industry.

-Polyakov is quoted as saying, "I hope you now are happy.
+Polyakov was quoted as saying, "I hope you now are happy.
 History will judge all of you guys."